U.S. Republicans pushing Iran bill despite veto threat

 Harry Reid, the top Democrat in the Senate, suggested that lawmakers wait to debate the bill until they know what has happened in the talks.

-"Why don't we wait until we see what happens?
-There are only three weeks left," Reid told reporters.

-Iran and international powers have set a deadline of late March to reach a framework agreement and June for a comprehensive final settlement to curb Iran's nuclear programme to ensure it cannot develop an atomic bomb.
+Iran and international powers have set a deadline of late March to reach a framework agreement and June for a comprehensive final settlement.
+The powers want to curb Iran's nuclear program to ensure it cannot develop an atomic bomb, and Iran wants crippling economic sanctions to be lifted.

 The Senate may also consider within weeks a bill to impose stricter sanctions on Iran.
 That measure also faces a veto threat.
-The administration says any attempt to toughen sanctions while negotiations are ongoing could prompt Iran - and possibly other countries involved in the talks - to give up on negotiations.
+The administration says any attempt to toughen sanctions now could prompt Iran, and possibly other countries involved in the talks, to give up on negotiations.

-McConnell said the sanctions bill might come up as an amendment to the Corker bill.

-(Reporting by Richard Cowan and Patricia Zengerle; Editing by Eric Beech; editing by Andrew Hay)
+(Reporting by Richard Cowan and Patricia Zengerle; Editing by Eric Beech, Andrew Hay and Mohammad Zargham)